wnameless/chatkeep-app/API_ENDPOINTS.md

 ---

-### 2. Get Archive by ID
+### 2. Get Archive by ID (Lightweight)
 **GET** `/api/v1/archives/{id}`

-Retrieve a specific archive by ID.
+Retrieve a specific archive by ID with **lightweight response** - includes all metadata, conversation summary, and workarounds, but **excludes** artifact and attachment content (metadata only).
 Increments view count.

 **Response (200 OK):**
 ```json